(Photo Credit: Unsplash)

 (Photo Credit: Autoblog)

-Overloaded vehicles put a strain on the tyres, hence having a higher risk of a tyre blowout.
+Overloaded vehicles put a strain on the tyres, and that leads to a higher risk of a tyre blowout.
 Having a large car boot doesn't mean that the tyres can handle the weight of the load.
 To prevent overloading of your vehicle, check the load rating of the tyres to determine the maximum carrying capacity of your tyres.
-The higher the number of the tyre load rating, the more weight the tyre is able to carry.
-It's also best to remove the unnecessary junk in your car and keep only the essentials that you need!

 (Photo Credit: Ohio Car Girl)

-If you see your tyre bulging, it indicates that the interior is faulty.
-A tyre bulge can be caused by the hitting of curbs, potholes or road dividers, which can damage the tyre wall.
+If you see your tyre bulging, it indicates that the interior is faulty or damaged.
+A tyre bulge can be caused by hitting curbs, potholes or road dividers.
 Bulging tyres are ticking bombs and should be replaced immediately.
 Manufacturing defects can also cause the tyre to deform and bulge.
 Make it a habit to conduct a tyre routine inspection to ensure that your tyres are safe!

 (Photo Credit: Reddit)

-Bald tyres can be easily punctured by a nail or broken glass, causing a blowout.
-Driving on bald tyres is especially hazardous when you're driving in poor weather as they don't have the ability to grip the road, and your car will highly likely hydroplane.
+Bald tyres can be easily punctured by a nail or sharp rock.
+Driving on bald tyres is especially hazardous when you're driving in wet weather as they don't have the ability to grip the road, leading to hydroplaning.
 To ensure safe driving, note that the legal limit for minimum tread depth is 1.6mm across 75% of the tyre circumference.

 (Photo Credit: Bridgestone Tyre Singapore)